Top Questions You Should Be Asking When Buying a Diamond

 The Studio Collection Emerald Cut Diamond Double Halo Engagement Ring

-A reputable jeweler will typically offer you a lifetime guarantee, covering replacements of your diamond, should it be lost under certain circumstances.
-You will usually be required to maintain routine inspections with the jeweler to keep your warranty valid.
+If you buy your diamond through a reputable jeweler, you will typically be offered a lifetime guarantee, covering replacements of your diamond should it be lost under certain circumstances.
+You will usually be required to maintain routine inspections and cleanings with the jeweler to keep your warranty valid.

 Do You Offer an Upgrade Program?

-While this may not be an option in your immediate future, it’s certainly worth inquiring about for future reference.
-Many engagement ring center stones are privy to an upgrade, so don’t forget to ask!
+While this may not be an option in your immediate future, it’s certainly worth inquiring about for future reference when buying a diamond.
+Many engagement ring center stones are eligible for an upgrade, so don’t forget to ask!

 You’re ready to head out and begin your search for the perfect engagement ring.
-Ask questions until you feel comfortable enough to make a decision; this is a big and very special purchase!
+Ask questions until you feel comfortable enough to make a decision; buying diamond jewelry is a big and very special purchase!